-2. The following modules shall be recognised as contributing to the award of any B.Sc. (except Medical), M.Sci., M.Chem., M.Math., M.Phys., B.Eng. or M.Eng. degree:-

-All modules from the Schools of

-- (i) Biology; Chemistry; Computer Science; Geography & Geoscience with prefix GG or GS; Mathematics & Statistics; Physics & Astronomy; Psychology: - (ii) Economics & Finance; Geography & Geoscience with prefix GE; Interdisciplinary Modules with prefix ID; Philosophy & Anthropological Studies within the programmes for Logic and Philosophy of Science; and Management modules with prefix MN; Sustainable Development modules with prefix SD; - (iii) Modern Languages as specified in the requirements of a recognised 'With Language' or 'With Linguistics' B.Sc. degree; - (iv) any other module specified in the requirements of a recognised Honours degree programme (3000, 4000 and 5000 level) in the Faculty; - (v) any other module qualifying for a degree in another Faculty.
+- 2. The following modules shall be recognised as contributing to the award of any B.Sc. (except Medical), M.Sci., M.Chem., M.Math., M.Phys., M.Geol., or M.Biochem degree:- - (i) Astronomy, Biology, Chemistry, Computer Science, Earth Science, Geography, Information Technology, Mathematics, Physics, Psychology, Statistics; - (ii) Economics, Interdisciplinary Modules approved by the Faculty of Science, Management, Philosophy (within the programmes for Logic and Philosophy of Science only), Sustainable Development; - (iii) Modern Languages as specified in the requirements of a recognised 'With Language' or 'With Linguistics' degree; - (iv) any other module qualifying for a degree in another Faculty.